nus-cs2103-AY2021S1/ip/docs/README.md

 ```

 ### `event <description> /between <time> and <time>`
-Add an event that will happen at in a period
+Add an event that will happen at in a period of time

 Example of usage:
 `event Roland Garros /between 09/06/2019 and 09/08/2019`